kerwin612/teleport/rfd/0136-modern-signature-algorithms.md

 The `legacy` suite exists for compatibility and it will use the exact same key types and algorithms Teleport uses today (2048-bit RSA everywhere).
-This will be the initial default, changing the default to `balanced-v1` will be a breaking change that will be made in either a major version release of Teleport, or with a version bump to the `teleport.yaml` config.

 The `balanced-v1` suite will use a modern set of algorithms selected to balance security, compatibility, and performance.